lytico/maui/README.md

 This Fork is used for building a GTK 3 app.

 * To use this place Derby Russell maui and Derby Russell GtkSharp in the same directory.
-* Switch both to the derby-gtk3-integration branch.
+* Switch both to the derby-gtk3-integration-prism branch.
 * See the README of GtkSharp and build GtkSharp as described.
 * Then Open Microsoft.Maui-GTK.sln
 * The controls samples-gtk show how to use this.
 Specifically Maui.Controls.Sample.OnePage.GTK
+* You must put your project inside the branch, or create your own branch from that.
+But in that case, please do not Push to GitHub!

 Code is still under development.
+If you improve the code here, then please Push to GitHub.

 ## Getting Started ##